BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 Standing Committees will (a) consist of a definite number of members in good standing of the Local not fewer than three in number; who are (b) appointed or elected to a specific task or tasks specified by either (i) the Steering Committee or (ii) the Local.

-Their function will be to oversee administrative and political functions that are essential to the ongoing effectiveness of the Local in pursuing the realization of its purposes.
+The function of Standing Committees will be to oversee constitutional functions that are essential to the ongoing effectiveness of the Local in pursuing the realization of its purposes.

 The chair of each standing committee will be elected along with the leadership of the other Local Subgroups.
 They will serve terms of the same length.
-The other members of the standing committee may be nominated by the chair and approved by a majority of the Steering Committee, unless an alternate method for determining committee membership is specified in the founding of the committee.
+The other members of the Standing Committee may be nominated by the Chair of the Standing Committee and approved by a majority of the Steering Committee, unless an alternate method for determining committee membership is specified in the founding of the Standing Committee.

 SECTION 4.
 TIME-BOUND WORKING GROUPS

 Time-bound working groups may be established by the Steering Committee or the Local body in order to administer a particular task or campaign for the Local.
-The leadership, structure, and election timeframe of time-bound working groups must ordinarily match that as defined in Section 1 and Section 8, but may differ if such is specified in their founding.
+The leadership, structure, and election timeframe of time-bound working groups must ordinarily match that as defined in Sections 1-3 of this Article and in Articles VII and VII, but may differ if such is specified in their founding.

 SECTION 5.
 COMMITTEE PLATFORMS

-Platforms should outline the group’s overall purpose and key stances should articulate a ‘big picture’ vision of what success would look like for the group, and should represent the group’s values and broad purpose.
+Platforms or mission statements for Section 2 Committees should outline the group’s overall purpose and key stances, should articulate a ‘big picture’ vision of what success would look like for the group, and should represent the group’s values and broad purpose.
 They should also include mention of the populations with whom the group will be working in solidarity.

 Platforms ultimately guide the direction and political will of the group.
-They must be developed democratically and ratified within the group before being put up for an up-or-down Local-wide vote, requiring a simple majority to pass initially and a two-thirds supermajority to pass on subsequent votes (refer to Article VI, Section 2).
+They must be developed democratically and ratified by 10 members before being put up for an up-or-down Local-wide vote, requiring a simple majority to pass initially and a two-thirds supermajority to pass on subsequent votes (see Article IV).

 SECTION 7.
 DISSOLUTION OF LOCAL SUBGROUPS